the1lab/1lab/src/Order/Frame/Free.lagda.md

 # Free cocompletions

 A [[frame]] is, in particular, a [[meet semilattice]].
-Frame homomorphisms preserve finite meets, so they are also homomorphisms for the meet semilattice.
+Frame homomorphisms preserve finite meets, so they are also homomorphisms for of the underlying meet semilattices.
 Since equality of homomorphisms is defined by equality of the underlying functions, these remarks assemble into a functor $\thecat{Frames} \to \thecat{SLat}$.

 <!--
 ```agda